chesyya/baosky-plugin-api-generator/plugin-docs/language-extensions/semantic-highlight-guide.md

 ## Semantic token provider

-To implement semantic highlighting, language extensions can register a `semantic token provider` by document language and/or file name.
+To implement semantic highlighting, language 插件 can register a `semantic token provider` by document language and/or file name.
 The editor will make requests to the providers when semantic tokens are needed.

 ```ts
 const tokenTypes = ['class', 'interface', 'enum', 'function', 'variable'];